swinbladh/just-curious/README.md

 Packages used:

--   pdfminer.six: reading text from well structured PDFs
+-   `pdfminer.six`: reading text from well structured PDFs
--   pdf2image: converting each page of a PDF to an image.
+-   `pdf2image`: converting each page of a PDF to an image.
 Needed since OCR requires image files.
--   PIL: Python Image Library, used to process images
+-   `PIL`: Python Image Library, used to process images
--   pytesseract: Wrapper for Google's tesseract engine.
+-   `pytesseract`: Wrapper for Google's tesseract engine.
 Provides OCR capabilities.